BCFeather/BCFeather/README.md

 East Asia is famous for its overpopulation.
 There is, of course, no denial that a larger population boosts business, but too many people bring about intense competitions.

 **Coming soon**

+**Disclaimer: This piece was drafted originally by the author in English and subsequently polished with the help of AI.**